 Additional results: combination with Palette

 In this section additional results are provided showing the performance of Block-DPCM on top of Palette (in BMS2.0.1).
 The results are presented for Class F and TGM only, in All Intra and Random Access configurations.

+Table 3 has been updated compared to the initial version of this contribution as it was noticed that a useless palette flag was written when BDPCM was used to encode a block.
+The fixed source code has been crosschecked in [4].

 Table 3: Reference Palette, Test Palette+Block-DPCM, All Intra